Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 It can perform authentication on behalf of APs, RAS servers (Remote Access Service), 802.1x enabled switches...

 TACACS+ uses TCP, while RADIUS uses UDP.
+TACACS+ encrypts the entire session, while RADIUS encrypts only the password.
 It separates authentication and authorization, offering more granular control on command-level authorization.
 It is regarded as more stable and secure than RADIUS.